hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syz_debug.md

 ```
 This cmdline can display the QEMU option specified by syz-manager, some inappropriate options may cause the fault of syz-manager.
 You can modify the options and run it individually to check it.
 Some options specified in you configure and the other default options are located in syzkaller/vm/qemu/qemu.go.
 Try to modify it and rebuild to fit you mechine environment.

+* I met a VM boot error because of no sound device, use [this patch as a example](delete_qemu_default_option.diff) of how to modify source.

 ## Check ssh to remote(VM)
 In many case, you may need to check the running of the VM.
 Run on the following cmdline on your host:
 ```